michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 _Interactive Music 1; Installation_ explores the theory and technique of interactive music and art.

 What is interactivity?
 What does it mean to create meaningful interactive experiences?
 In this hands-on course, students will learn how to create interactive installations and environments, with a primary focus on music and sound.
 We will talk about what it means to create an interactive experience for general participants.
 Scale, space, and time will be explored with reference to the body, while creating cybernetic systems for real-time and time-based interaction.
-Software, electronics, and physical computing will be covered in a workshop style format, with the goal of students creating physical projects.
-A variety of input and output mechanisms, networking, and best practices will be covered in workshops.
-Class discussions will cover readings about interactive music/art, design, space, and` installation.
-Students are free to explore their own ideas/concepts through the lens of this course.
+Software, electronics, and physical computing will be discussed, with the goal of students creating physical projects.
+A variety of input and output mechanisms, networking, and best practices will be covered in lecture.
+Class discussions will cover readings about interactive music/art, design, space, and installation.
+Students are free to explore their own ideas through the lens of this course.

 This course will include a mix of reading, discussion, interactive development, projects, and tests.

-As this is an intensive course in a developing area, students are expected to be in class and to participate.

 ### Objectives

 Through this course, students are expected to;

-- Gain a vocabulary and understanding about interactive theory.
+- Gain a vocabulary and understanding about interactive theory
 - Become versed in some of the tools and techniques available for the creation of interactive installations, including;
     - real-time digital signal processing
-    - data capture, may include;
+    - data capture, including;
-        - symbolic Instruments (MIDI)
+        - symbolic instruments (MIDI)
         - audio signals via microphones
         - physical computing (buttons, sensors, or basic electronics)
         - computer vision (edge detection, face recognition)
 - Understand experience differences for various types of installations;
-    - installations for 1 person vs. many people
+    - installations for one person vs. many people
-    - time dependent or input dependent installations
+    - time-dependent or input-dependent installations
-- Be capable of describing the difference between reactive, interactive, and dynamically changing systems.
+- Describe the difference between reactive, interactive, and dynamically changing systems.
-- Walk away with at least two portfolio quality works completed and presented.
+- Walk away with at least two portfolio quality works completed and presented

-Students are expected to bring ideas to explore with these techniques.
+Students are expected to bring ideas to explore these techniques.
 The goals of the projects are not simply about the successful application of the technical processes.
-Instead, the goal is to integrate these technical elements to make work that is about something.
+Instead, the goal is to integrate these technical elements to make work that is meaningful.

 This course will conclude with an intensive collective installation project.
 The goal of this artistic work is to incorporate the interactive theory, sound art, and concepts of installation discussed during the first two weeks.
 The final week and a half will be devoted to designing, composing, and building the collective installation work.
-This will give students real-world experience of working in the field on an art installation or large-scale experience design.
+This will give students a real-world experience of working in the field on an art installation or large-scale experience design.

-## Professor/Instructor
+## Professor Information

 - [Professor Michael Musick](http://michaelmusick.com)
 - E-Mail: [michael@michaelmusick.com](mailto:michael@michaelmusick.com).